 as a “Physics for Development” initiative in COVID times

 The APS Forum on International Physics (FIP) is pleased to announce the PHYSICS MATTERS on-line colloquia series.
-The main goal of these on-line colloquia as part of the “Physics for Development” program of FIP is to support international engagement for APS among students and early career physicists, targeting developing country audiences, especially in a time when, due to the COVID pandemic, travel is difficult or even impossible.
+The main goal of these on-line colloquia as part of the “Physics for Development” program of FIP is to support international engagement for APS among students and early career physicists, targeting developing community audiences, especially in a time when, due to the COVID pandemic, travel is difficult or even impossible.

 Watch the PHYSICS MATTERS trailer below